Lion504/oop-assignment/assignment-4/src/README.md

 ## :point\_right:Notes

-* Division uses integer division; if fractional results are required, convert inputs to double or change the API to return double.
+* Division uses integer division; if decimal results are required, convert inputs to double or change the API to return double.
 * The Calculator contains no I/O or UI code and is suitable for unit testing and integration into MVC controllers or views.